 When planning a trip, my favorite way to prepare and get into the culture is by reading.
 It’s like a vacation before the vacation!
-So if you’re looking for the best books to read before traveling to Italy, you’re in luck – here are my top five favorites.
+So if you’re looking for the best books to read before traveling to Italy, you’re in luck – here are my top six recommendations.

 Death in Venice by Thomas Mann

 This is really a novella, but it’s a must-read if you’re going to visit Venice.
 (And if you’re going to Italy, you definitely need to go to Venice!)
 Death in Venice sounds grim – and the book delivers what the title promises – but it’s a beautiful, slow, precise meditation on escape and love and, yes, death, and also one of the best novels about Italy.

 And since we’ve lived through a plague of our own recently, those scenes of death and fear and escapism have become especially relevant.
 This is a quick and beautiful book about Italy that .
 Buy it on Amazon.

 If you read these two books about Venice in a row (as I did), you’ll certainly feel a certain… vibe about the city.
 It’s what I love most about Venice actually – the sense of incredible beauty and imminent decay and love and loss deeply entwined.

 (This is a long-winded way of saying, this novel is even darker than Death in Venice.)
 But Ian McEwan is a skillful and entrancing writer, so if you’d like to fully lean into the best books about Venice that really give you a dark and beautiful vibe, check this one out.
 Buy it on Amazon.

 One more literary heavy-hitter – this is a nonfiction book about Italy travel by one of my favorite writers (she’s also on my list of Greek book must-reads) who details the time she and her husband and children packed up and moved for a summer from England to Italy.
 They meet fellow expats, learn to love eating the simple Italian food, and visit several beautiful works of art.